hankbao/libreboot/docs/hcl/index.md

 has been reverse engineered, and replaced with Free Software and so will work in libreboot.

-The \'Video BIOS\' is what initializes graphics.
+The 'Video BIOS' is what initializes graphics.

 See: <https://en.wikipedia.org/wiki/Video_BIOS>.\
-In fact, lack of free VBIOS in general is a big problem in coreboot, and is one reason (among others) why many ports for coreboot are unsuitable for libreboot\'s purpose.
+In fact, lack of free VBIOS in general is a big problem in coreboot, and is one reason (among others) why many ports for coreboot are unsuitable for libreboot's purpose.

 Theoretically, the ThinkPad T60 with ATI GPU can work with libreboot and have ROM images compiled for it, however in practise it would not be usable as a laptop because there would be no visual display at all.
-That being said, such a configuration is acceptable for use in a \'headless\' server setup (with serial and/or ssh console as the display).
+That being said, such a configuration is acceptable for use in a 'headless' server setup (with serial and/or ssh console as the display).

 [Back to top of page.](#pagetop)